ulisesvina/bread/README.md

 - Printed "Hello world" with C (no stdio lib.)
 - Migrated from i386 to amd64
 - Ran successfully in a Virtual Machine.
-- Ran successfully on bare-metal (tested on: Lenovo Thinkpad L440, Lenovo Thinkpad E40-70)
+- Ran successfully on bare-metal (tested on: Lenovo Thinkpad L440, Lenovo E40-70)

 ## Contributing